Sutton Bridge

-Sutton Bridge is a village and civil parish in the South Holland district of Lincolnshire, England.
+Sutton Bridge is a town and civil parish in the South Holland district of Lincolnshire, England.
 It is situated on the A17 road, 7 mi north from Wisbech and 9 mi west from King's Lynn.
-The village includes a commercial dock on the west bank of the River Nene over which spans a swing bridge, and the parish, two 19th-century lighthouses 3 mi to the north from the village on the river Nene.
+The village includes a commercial dock on the west bank of the River Nene over which spans a swing bridge, and the parish, two 19th-century lighthouses 3 mi to the north from the village on the Nene.

 Geography

-The village lies very close to the county borders of both Norfolk and Cambridgeshire in the extreme south east of Lincolnshire.
+The town lies very close to the county borders of both Norfolk and Cambridgeshire in the extreme south east of Lincolnshire.
 The parish boundary to the east, next to the Wash, meets Terrington St Clement and Norfolk.
 A mile north of the A17, it meets Walpole Cross Keys.
 At King John Bank it crosses the A17, meeting Walpole.
 At the junction of the North Level Main Drain with the River Nene, it follows the Nene northwards, meeting Tydd St Mary (Lincolnshire).
 At South Holland Bridge it follows South Holland Main Drain westwards to South Holland Lodge, where it meets Little Sutton, and follows Hospital Drove northwards, crossing the A17 where the pylons cross the bypass.
 It crosses the former A17 next to the large Premier Foods factory.
 At Maze Farm it briefly meets Long Sutton then meets Lutton.
 It follows the Lutton Leam eastwards through Old Leam Farm.

 Sutton Bridge and the surrounding area has recently seen an influx of new residents, mostly from the southern part of the United Kingdom.
 This has resulted in a healthy housing construction and improvement plan.
-In 1999, Sutton Bridge Power Station, a 790 MW gas-fired power station that feeds electricity into the UK's National Grid was opened, it is situated on Centenary Way, close to the river Nene.
+In 1999, Sutton Bridge Power Station, a 790 MW gas-fired power station that feeds electricity into the UK's National Grid was opened, it is situated on Centenary Way, close to the River Nene.

+In 2024, a 57.3-mile stretch of the King Charles III England Coast Path opened from Sutton Bridge to Skegness.
+An existing stretch of the England Coast Path reaches Hunstanton.

 History

-The early 19th century village consisted of a few farmhouses and cottages straggled along the track which passed for a main road.
-The parish church is dedicated to St Matthew, and is the only flintstone church in Lincolnshire.
-It is the only church in its group.
+The early 19th-century village consisted of a few farmhouses and cottages straggled along the track which passed for a main road.
+The parish church is dedicated to St Matthew, and is the only flint church in Lincolnshire.